ramindehghanpoor/CLI/README.md

 * `-nl1`

-    [optional] The file name of the first new latent space.
+    The file name of the first new latent space.
 Provide a new protein family latent space to compare it with one of the existing protein families or with the second new latent space.
 The file should contain 30 floats, each float in a separate line.

 * `-nl2`

-    [optional] The file name of the second new latent space.
+    The file name of the second new latent space.
 Provide a new protein family latent space to compare it with one of the existing protein families or with the first new latent space.
 The file should contain 30 floats, each float in a separate line.

 * `-m`